Eclectic Home Tour – The Little White Farmhouse

-Kaley moved into this home only a few short months ago but she’s already managed to put her vintage loving stamp on it.
+Kaley moved into this home not long ago but she’s already managed to put her vintage loving stamp on it.
 Her first order of business was painting the front door a welcoming shade of boxwood green.

 An arched window over the front door gives this classic Cape curb appeal and the new metal roof adds a bit of whimsy to the formal symmetry of the house.

-Original wood floors are the perfect backdrop for antique furniture and a vintage gallery wall that’s the perfect combination of formal portraits in gilded frames, old photographs, silhouettes and graphic signs in black and white.
+Original wood floors are the perfect backdrop for antique furniture and a vintage gallery wall that’s an eclectic combination of formal portraits in gilded frames, old photographs, silhouettes and graphic signs in black and white.

 Kaley found the antique apothecary cabinet and knew it would make the perfect kitchen island.
-A pair of antique chandeliers and a collection of brass cookware add more warmth.
+A pair of antique chandeliers and a collection of brass cookware on display add more warmth.

 Original wood beams add so much character to the kitchen and antique corbels turn simple kitchen shelves into a focal point.